s1gr4y/pl4tform/README.md

 ### To Be Implemented
 A TODO list, listed in order of importance and/or utility, top to bottom.
-1. Resolve player velocity in the advent of moving objects (including rotation)
+1. Resolve player velocity in the advent of moving objects (including rotation) -partially resolved, needs fixing
 2. Coarse Grid for smart pre-check collision detection rather than check all objects
 3. Code Refactor with comments for clarity/efficiency.